 Crab Cakes: 250 cal 4.7 g fat 24.0 g protein 14.2 g carbs Rock and Jonah crabs abound on the coast of New England and they are grand as crab cakes.
 This recipe is from Todd English’s Olive’s Table cookbook.
 Note: this is the full recipe and makes 5 cakes – more than you will eat at one meal.
 Prepare them all and cook as directed.
 HINT: This will provide a few future meals.

-½ pound crab meat, not ‘imitation crab’ 2 T [1 oz] plain nonfat yogurt 1 tsp Dijon mustard 2 Tbsp. chopped green or white onion 1 T. parsley, minced one 2-oz egg 1 tsp salt & ¼ tsp pepper 1 slice fresh 70-cal bread, crumbled in a food processor if you have one 4 T. flour 2 tsp oil 5 oz green beans Aioli Dressing: 1 tsp low-fat mayonnaise + few drops of lemon juice + pinch each of tumeric and garlic powder
+½ pound crab meat, not ‘imitation crab’ 2 T [1 oz] plain nonfat yogurt 1 tsp Dijon mustard 2 Tbsp. chopped green or white onion 1 T. parsley, minced one 2-oz egg 1 tsp salt & ¼ tsp pepper 1 slice fresh 70-cal bread, crumbled in a food processor if you have one 4 T. flour 2 tsp oil 5 oz asparagus OR green beans Aioli Dressing: 1 tsp low-fat mayonnaise + few drops of lemon juice + pinch each of tumeric and garlic powder

 One Fast Day serving = 1.5 crab cakes.
 Cool the others, wrap in cling wrap and freeze.
 Reheat in a toaster oven until warm. [the cakes will have been previously cooked]